WMaciejonczyk/IBDDiagnosis/README.md

 - React frontend for a dynamic and interactive user interface.
 - TailwindCSS for styling.
 - Docker Compose for easy orchestration of backend and frontend services.
-- TypeScript configuration in the frontend for improved type safety.
-- [Any additional features relevant to your app.]

 ---